whisthq/whist/.github/actions/README.md

 Actions and Workflows are both defined as YAML files stored in `.github/actions` and `.github/workflows`, respectively.
 The YAML example above shows how a workflow can call Actions with the `uses:` syntax, giving both the example of a offcial GitHub Action (`actions/checkout@v2`) as well as a custom, local action.

 Workflows are very hard to run and test locally.
 They're parsed and evaluated based on a complex domain-specific language using names of nested YAML keys, string templating, and a GitHub-flavored subset of JavaScript.
-To supply data to their jobs, they rely on the GitHub-specific context that's only available when running in the CI step.
+To supply data to their jobs, they rely on the GitHub-specific context that's only available in the GitHub Actions runner.
 If you've worked with them before, you've probably gone through the clunky commit-push-deploy-wait loop that's necessary to test your work.
 The awkwardness of this process has led many of us to write complex Bash or Python scripts directly inside the Workflow YAML, so at least some part of it can be tested locally.

 Fortunately, Actions put a lot more control in the hands of the developer.
 They have a much smaller set of configuration options, and only run one process at a time.
 When creating an Action, you choose from three environments to run your work:

 1. Node.js
 2. Docker
-3. "Composite"
+3. Composite

 The simplest of these to work with is Docker, and that's what we'll focus on for the rest of this document.
 Both Node.js and "Composite" start to bring in the complexity of Workflows by adding jobs and steps and lots of GitHub context that becomes impossible to reproduce locally.
 By selecting a Docker environment, GitHub effectively "hands off" all execution to your Docker container.
 You have full control over your environment and dependencies.
 This allows you to work with a familiar toolset while you're developing and testing, with the expectation that the environment will be the same when you deploy to GitHub.